robak86/hardwired/packages/react/README.md

 but on the other hand, it hinders the flow of data/dependencies through the hierarchy of the components.

 Using `useDefinition` also introduce coupling between the component and `hardwired` so still whenever possible one should strive for using `dummy` components as the leaves of components tree.

-The easiness of injecting dependencies to the components may also encourage creating a lot of coupling between multiple components and instances fetched from the container.
+The easiness of injecting dependencies to the components may also encourage creating a lot of references between multiple components and instances fetched from the container.
 This may complicate reasoning about the code.
 However, the issue may be reduced by introducing strict control over mutability of the injected objects.
 Usually the read-only (getters only) objects injected into multiple components don't create problems.
 Uncontrolled mutability with side effects available for multiple consumers is usually the main source of complexity.